You are here

-- Routine Exam: This is something everyone needs to do.
+- Routine exam: This is something everyone needs to do.
 The doctor wants to see that you are healthy and help you to stay healthy.

-- Special Test: This is a special test to find out what is going on inside your body so the doctors can help you feel better.
+- Special test: This is a special test to find out what is going on inside your body so the doctors can help you feel better.

-Infant/Toddler (up to 3 years)
+Infant / toddler (up to 3 years)

-Keeping normal routines and continuing to be involved in playtime, bath time and other daily activities provides your child with a sense of normalcy.
+Keeping normal routines and continuing to be involved in playtime, bath time and other daily activities provide your child with a sense of normalcy.
 This age group benefits from physical comfort, such as cuddling and holding.

 Preschooler (3 to 5 years)